 Makes 1 quart

-4# chicken thighs, deboned and skin removed (save to make chicken stock)
+4 pounds of chicken thighs, deboned and skin removed (save to make chicken stock)

 1 tablespoon paprika